mh182/comprehensive-rust/src/async.md

 may be completed in the future.
 Futures are "polled" until they signal that they are complete.

-Futures are polled by an async runtime, and several different runtimes are available.
+Futures are polled by an async runtime.
+[Tokio](https://tokio.rs/) is the most popular one.

 ## Comparisons